adamatasi/IoT_Scanner/README.md

 Now, you can close the program by clicking “Exit Program” button.

 3.6	The Email App
+NOTE: We have updated the email app.
+You are no longer required to type the sender email and password.
+You can skip the EMAIL part on the video and continue here.
 When you close the program, our email app will start.
 You will get two windows.
 - In the box, type your email address that you want to send the results to.
 - Click on “Attach” – this will attach the results.txt file automatically.